 Scotland's car insurance shock: Central Belt drivers see premiums double in two years to £900

+Scotland's car insurance shock and how you can save money: Central Belt drivers see premiums double in two years to £900

 The average cost of insuring a car in the UK has topped almost £1,000, adding to inflationary pressures and sparking fears that already cash-strapped motorists could be driven off the road.